MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cli.md

 This parameter specifies the percentage of users (as an integer between `1` and `100`) that should be eligible to receive this update.
 It can be helpful if you want to "flight" new releases with a portion of the app's audience (for example, 25%), and get feedback and/or watch for exceptions/crashes, before making it broadly available for everyone.
 If this parameter isn't set, it's set to `100%`, and therefore, you only must set it if you want to limit how many users will receive it.

- When leveraging the rollout capability, there are a few additional considerations to keep in mind:
+ When using the rollout capability, there are a few additional considerations to keep in mind:

 1. You can't release a new update to a deployment whose latest release is an "active" rollout (its rollout property is non-null).
 The rollout needs to be "completed" (setting the `rollout` property to `100`) before you can release further updates to the deployment.